bampli/specs/content/posts/p&q-factory.md

 ## P&Q Factory

-Using [TPM](/posts/tpm/) to describe the P&Q Factory, there is little reason to blame poor corporate results:
+Using [TPM](/posts/tpm/) to describe the P&Q Factory, there are very few reasons to blame poor corporate results:

 - **ati = 1** Equipment runs nonstop for the working time, available time index is 1.
 - **oti = 1** There is no break in the operation, operating time index is 1.